-MYOB to QuickBooks Conversion
+MYOB to QuickBooks Desktop Data Conversion

+Once the data is backed up, you will have to export all the transactions from your MYOB to text files.
 This can be completed by selecting “File” and then choosing “Export Data.”
 Then you would get a list of all the types of transactions, you can choose the ones you need to transfer.

 You can convert both transactions as well as the general entries.
 Along with that, you will be able to export accounts receivable like Money Received, Item Sales, Service Sales, Professional Sales, Misc.
 Sales and time billing sales.
 You would also be able to convert purchases, services purchased, money spent, misc.
 Purchased, professional purchases, and item purchases.